All Episodes

 Well, Jackie David, thank you guys for having me on.

-Uh as we know, President Trump uh is certainly going to make sure that his administration gets out of the quota business and gets focused on making sure that our corporations are about productivity.
+As we know, President Trump is certainly going to make sure that his administration gets out of the quota business and gets focused on making sure that our corporations are about productivity.

-A lot of big companies from McDonald's and let's see, Lowe's and Ford Motor Company.
+Now, a lot of big companies from McDonald's and, let's see, Lowe's and Ford Motor Company.

-I mean many of them have suspended their participation in in these programs because of the backlash that has occurred as a result of it.
+I mean, many of them have suspended their participation in these programs because of the backlash that has occurred as a result of it.

 How do you explain that?

-Well Sean first thanks for having me on to talk to you and your your listeners look that this is uh the quintessential problem that we have with uh DEI programs.
+Look, this is the quintessential problem that we have with DEI programs.

-And those simply do not or they do a disservice uh to not only uh small communities that need good firefighters, need good first responders to help in uh these particular instances with uh uh what's happening out in California and if you see you know other challenges that exist uh across our country but it also uh demonstrates the fact that the far left has entrenched themselves in too many areas of our lives uh they've entrenched
+And those simply do not, or they do a disservice to not only small communities that need good firefighters, need good first responders to help in these particular instances with what's happening out in California.

-We're gonna see uh a reduction in this idea of quotas and to your point I mean we've seen a lot of iconic brands whether it's Walmart whether it's McDonald's whether it's Ford whether it's Lowe's that have made a decision that they're gonna move back to sanity and focus on those key words that I referenced earlier merit, excellence, and intelligence.
+And to your point, I mean, we've seen a lot of iconic brands, whether it's Walmart, whether it's McDonald's, whether it's Ford, whether it's Lowe's, that have made a decision that they're going to move back to sanity and focus on those key words that I referenced earlier, merit, excellence, and intelligence.

 That's how we need to run our businesses.

-First uh I think there was a Supreme Court case even McDonald's mentioned that in their statement winding down their DEI policies.
+Even McDonald's mentioned that in their statement, winding down their DEI policies.

 And a lot of people, myself included, have argued that that same rationale can be used when it comes to our corporations, meaning that corporations could find themselves in the legal crosshairs, if you will, related to these DEI programs.